staD020/png2prg/readme.txt

-png2prg 0.4 by burglar
+png2prg 0.5-dev by burglar
-usage: ./png2prg [-help -h -d -q -v -force-bg-col 0 -force-charcol 5 -o outfile.prg -td testdata] FILE [FILE..]
+usage: ./png2prg [-help -h -d -q -v -bitpair-colors 0,6,14,3 -o outfile.prg -td testdata] FILE [FILE..]

+# png2prg 0.5-dev by burglar

-Png2prg converts a 320x200 image (png/gif/jpeg) to a c64 single- or multicolor
+Png2prg converts a 320x200 image (png/gif/jpeg) to a c64 hires or multicolor
 bitmap or charset.
 It will find the best matching palette and backgroundcolor automatically, no need to modify your source images or configure a palette.
 Vice screenshots with default borders (384x272) are automatically cropped.